Three Tips to Prepare for Your First Couples Counseling Session

 Waiting for your first couples counseling session is nerve-wracking.
 You’ve been trying to deal with your relationship problems on your own for awhile, but now you’re finally on the same page as your partner about getting help.
 Then, you’ve sifted through the maze of couples therapists to find the right one, and you’re really hoping this is going to work for you.
 To get the most out of your first couples counseling session, try these tips.

-1. Think About Your Goals for Couples Counseling
+1 - Think About Your Goals for Couples Counseling

-Your couples counselor is probably going to ask you what you hope to change through the couples counseling process.
+Your couples counselor is probably going to ask you, “What do you hope to change through the couples counseling process?”
 Think about what your relationship would look like if couples counseling were successful.
-What would be different?
-What would you, personally, learn so you can be a better partner?
+How would you feel?
 Knowing what differences to look for makes it easier to see if the counseling is working.
-And reflecting on what changes you want to see within yourself gives you a head start on the couples counseling process.

-Practice Taking Deep Breaths
+2 - Practice Taking Deep Breaths

 You are about to say and hear things that are very sensitive, in front of a total stranger.
 It’s normal to be nervous about your first counseling session.
 Having the ability to self-soothe right there in the moment is hugely beneficial - in and out of the therapy room.
 You’ll be better able to focus on what the therapist and your partner are telling you, and you’ll be able to express yourself more clearly.